 Very few people will want to invest in a project that doesn’t have a well-thought-out white paper.

 A good white paper will also provide information on what the funds are going to be used for.
 The focus needs to be on the funds being used to grow the business and not for personal gain.
 This is important!

 As you can see, you find most of the answers you need from an ICO’s white paper.
 However, you should continue your research outside of the white paper and the ICO’s website.

-The roadmap is also very detailed, and the community was kept up to date with blog posts and forum answers.
+The roadmap is also detailed, and the community was kept up to date with blog posts and forum answers.
 As you can see, it is important to gain the trust of the community.
-This was a very important part of success — nobody gives money to people that they don’t trust.
+This was a crucial part of success — nobody gives money to people that they don’t trust.

 Now that you know what is an ICO, keep in mind that ICOs are new, which means there are very few regulations.
 So, as mentioned earlier, you should always be careful when choosing an ICO to invest in.
 It is extremely important to do your own research!

 You should understand the creators behind the ICO and the market that the ICO is entering.
 Always study and consider their ability to deliver on the project on time and on budget.
 Learn about what they are planning on doing with the funds that they receive, and use their roadmap to see when they say their project will be launched.

 If you are creating an ICO and not investing in one, you need to understand how investors research ICOs.
 You need to understand that they need to see all the things we have mentioned — otherwise, they will not trust your ICO.